adamggibbs/path_analysis_soln/notes.md

 - seems like the robot might be getting held up when circles get completed, little kickbacks
 - for each loop, the robot reaches corresponding points at the same time as the specified path.
 Suggests issue is in coordinate translation and not mechanics

+- in 3D plot of the data, the specified path shape can almost be seen in the tracker path.